polmajor/f_revo/README.md

-# Pràctica 1 Tipologia - Web Scraping
+# Web Scraping

 ## Fitness Revolucionario
 ![alt text](https://github.com/polmajor/f_revo/blob/master/img/fr_wordcloud.png)

-# Descripció
+# Description
-En aquesta pràctica s'implementa un web scraper al blog de Fitness Revolucionario sobre salut i esport:
+Web scraping of an Spanish blog about health and fitness:

 > https://www.fitnessrevolucionario.com/

-Se n'han obtingut els titulars dels articles, els comentaris i els enllaços de referència.
-Per això, s'utilitza Python i la llibreria BeautifulSoup, entre altres, per generar un DataSet.

-Per comprovar-ne la utilitat, s'ha fet un Word Cloud dels tòpics del blog (a partir dels titulars), un petit anàlisi evolutiu dels comentaris del blog al llarg dels anys i, per acabar, un anàlisi de sentiments bàsic sobre els comentaris dels articles.
+The generated dataset contains the headlines of the articles, the comments and the reference links.
+The code is written in Python and it uses the library BeautifulSoup, among others.

+To check the utility of the dataset, we made a Word Cloud of the blog topics (from the headlines), performed sentiment analysis of the comments and created association rules between the reference links.

-# Membres de l'equip:
+# Author:
-Individualment per **Pol Major i Munich**.
+**Pol Major Munich**.

-# Paquets utilitzades:
+# Packages
-S'utilitzen els següents paquets:

 > csv